PikachuPenial/Titanmod/PATCHNOTES.md

 - Voice chat indicator is now affected by HUD bounds

 - Voice chat indicator added to the HUD editor preview

+- Added the "sv_tm_deathcam" ConVar that can forcefully enable/disable the death camera system

 - Fixed "Open Steam Profile" button not working on scoreboard